 It is the responsibility of the hirer to ensure that a minimum of 2 adults per party, as in line with the Local Education Authority recommendations for staffing and supervision is maintained at all times.
 Supervising adults must be seated throughout the vehicle and not congregated in one place.
 The driver will have absolute discretion to decide where such adults should be seated.
 Child safety seats are not provided as standard by the Company.
 If they are supplied (upon request) the seat is to be installed by the supervising adult and not the driver.

+We operate a strictly no food or beverages to be consumed on the vehicle policy.
 No alcohol is permitted to be carried or consumed on the vehicle without the prior written consent of the operator.
 Where the hire is to a sporting event, no alcohol consumption will be permitted on the vehicle in any event and the hirer should be aware of the legal requirements relating to alcohol contained in the Sporting Events (Control of Alcohol) Act 1995.
-The hirer will indemnify the operator for any fines and any related costs, expenses or other losses incurred as a result of any breach of this Act by the passengers
+The hirer will indemnify the operator for any fines and any related costs, expenses or other losses incurred as a result of any breach of this Act by the passengers.

 Smoking and the use of illegal substances is not permitted on the vehicle at any time.

 Normally written confirmation by the operator is the only basis for the acceptance of a hiring or for a subsequent alteration to its terms.

 Any requested deposit must be paid by the date stated and payment in full must be made before the start of the hire unless any other terms have been confirmed by the operator.
 The operator reserves the right to add interest at the rate of 2% per month above the base lending rate from time to time of National Westminster Bank Plc from the date by which payment should have been made until the date of actual payment.